MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-shared-disk-cluster-red-hat-7-configure.md

 1. Repeat these steps on all cluster nodes.

-For additional information about using NFS, see the following resources:
+For more information about using NFS, see the following resources:

 * [NFS servers and firewalld | Stack Exchange](http://unix.stackexchange.com/questions/243756/nfs-servers-and-firewalld)
 * [Mounting an NFS Volume | Linux Network Administrators Guide](http://www.tldp.org/LDP/nag2/x-087-2-nfs.mountd.html)